MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/SharePoint-OneDrive-interact.md

 By storing the files in the SharePoint Online document library and OneDrive for Business, all compliance rules configured at the tenant level will be followed.

 > [!NOTE]
-> Integration with Sharepoint On-premises is not supported for Microsoft Teams at this time.
+> Integration with SharePoint On-premises is not supported for Microsoft Teams at this time.

 The following is the example of relationships between team, channel, and document library.